 When you’re sick, your blood sugar can be high even if you’re not eating much.
 So you need to take your diabetes medicine on time.
 You might need to stop taking certain medicines and start an extra medicine.
 If you take diabetes pills, you may also need to take insulin until you’ve recovered.
 And if you already take insulin, you may need more than normal.
 Talk with your healthcare provider.

 Try to follow your diabetes meal plan.
 Drink plenty of calorie-free fluids, especially water, at least every 15 minutes.
 These help rid your body of extra glucose.
 And they prevent dehydration.
 If you can’t eat solid food, you may need to have some soup or drinks that contain sugar, such as apple juice.
 You could also try licking a soothing ice pop.
 Or eat small bits of saltine crackers.
 Talk with your healthcare provider if you have questions about what you should eat or drink.

 The best way to cope with illness is to make a sick-day plan.
 Do this before you get sick.
 Work with your diabetes care team.
 Find out what type of diabetes medicine to take while sick and how much you will need.
-Ask how often you should check blood glucose and ketones.
-Check with your healthcare provider what sugar-free cold medicines that are safe for you to take.
+Ask how often you should check blood sugar and ketones.
+Check with your healthcare provider what sugar-free cold medicines are safe for you to take.
 Write down food and drink choices for when you can’t eat normally.
 Make sure to have some on hand in case you get sick.
 Write down the phone numbers of your diabetes care team so that you can reach them quickly if needed.
-Some diabetes care teams want you to call every day for instructions.
+When you're sick, some diabetes care teams want you to call every day for instructions.

-According to the American Diabetes Association, you should call for help if:
+According to the American Diabetes Association, you should call your healthcare provider right away if:

 You feel sleepy and can't think clearly.

 You can't eat for more than 6 hours and can't keep any food down.